DRESS CODE FOR THE 2018-2019 SCHOOL YEAR

 3. Athletic shoes, tennis shoes, basketball shoes, etc.

-Dress Up Days: During Dress Up days (Picture day, Communion Breakfast, Honor's night, Homecoming/Prom Curt pictures, etc.) students are still expected to dress neatly and appropriately.
+Dress Up Days: During Dress Up days (Picture day, Honor’s night, Homecoming/Prom court, etc.) students are still expected to dress neatly and appropriately.
 Students are encouraged to wear dress pants along with a nice shirt or blouse.
+Students are not allowed to “dress down” on these days with hoodies or athletic wear.

 Shirts: All shirts must be at a length in which they can be tucked in so midriffs are fully covered at all times.
 Shirts must also have sleeves.
-Spaghetti straps, thin straps, or tank tops are prohibited. shirts cannot be sheer, see through, skin tight, revealing, or contain any inappropriate graphics.
+Spaghetti Straps, thin straps, or tank tops are prohibited.
+Shirts cannot be sheer, see through, skin tight, revealing, or contain any inappropriate graphics.
 For girls, shirts must have a neckline that should come no lower than the collarbone and cleavage must not be visible at any time.
-Boys are encourage, but required, to wear a tie.
+Boys are encouraged, but not required, to wear a tie.

-Pants: Students may NOT wear jeans or other pants that are skin tight, ripped, or "skinny".
+Pants: Students may NOT wear jeans, sweatpants, or other pants that are skin tight, ripped, or “skinny”.
 Yoga pants, jeggings, cargo pants, or leggings are NEVER permitted.
 Shorts are also prohibited, unless we are under summer dress code, or have administrative approval.

 Dresses/skirts: If girls opt to wear a dress, these should be no shorter than an inch above the knee.
 Dresses must not be skin tight, sheer, sleeveless, ripped, contain cut-outs, or are revealing in any way.
 The only permissible skirt that ladies can wear are maxi skirts as long as they are not form fitting.
 All other skirts are PROHIBITED!
 If a skirt or dress is worn, slits must not terminate any shorter than an inch above the knee.